nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       4. Risk of Infection: The positioning of wisdom teeth can make them challenging to clean properly, increasing the likelihood of tooth decay, gum disease, and infections.

-      The procedure for wisdom tooth extraction generally involves the following steps:
+      The Steps of the Dental Treatment:

       1. Evaluation and Examination: The dentist or oral surgeon will assess the position and condition of the wisdom teeth using X-rays and a clinical examination to determine the best course of action.